 Even if you’re taking a drug prescribed by your doctor, it could lead to an adverse reaction.
 You should always discuss the possible side effects with your doctor or pharmacist and read the warning labels on the packaging.
 If operating a motor vehicle with the medication in your system is dangerous, you should refrain from doing so.

 What You Should and Shouldn’t Do After a Car Accident

-If you collide with a driver who’s under the influence of drugs and suffer any injuries, you should follow the steps below:
+If you collide with a driver who’s under the influence of recreational or even illegal drugs and suffer any injuries, you should follow the steps below:

 Besides completing the steps above, there are some things you should avoid doing.
 If you say or do the wrong thing, you could ruin your chance of recovering the maximum compensation.

 Don’t wait to pursue a legal case against the at-fault driver.
 Drugged driving is a serious offense, and you should hold them accountable for their actions.
 If you wait too long to file an insurance claim or lawsuit, you could miss an important deadline or discover that crucial evidence went missing.